rvion/CushyStudio/docs/FAQ.md

 What I want to do, is:

--   offer GPU cloud services for `CushyStudio` users who do not own a powerful GPU locally, so they can run any actions they want very easilly.
+-   Offer GPU cloud services for `CushyStudio` users who do not own a powerful GPU locally, so they can run any actions they want very easilly.

--   Build some kind of marketplace sponsorship system to help action makers who build advanced action to earn money for either via revenue sharing from the cloud GPU services , or though paid usage by commercial users.
+-   Build a system for sharing revenue with and/or driving donations to action creators.

 -   and Possibly sell permissive licenses to companies that would want to embed `CushyStudio` engine (SDK) in their products for real-time generation, or backend usage in private commercial products.